sensu/sensu-go-workshop/lessons/operator/02/README.md

 - The agent observes the application and generates _events_, which are sent to the _backend_ container.
 - The backend will make decisions about the _event_ based on the user defined configuration.

-Depending on the configuration, and the details of the event, the backend may raise _alerts_ which are sent to _Rocket.Chat_, or send _events_ containing _metrics_ to _InfluxDb_ to be recorded.
+Depending on the configuration, and the details of the event, the backend may raise _alerts_ which are sent to _Mattermost_, or send _events_ containing _metrics_ to _InfluxDb_ to be recorded.
 The _Grafana_ dashboard visualizes the metrics stored in InfluxDB.

 Access to these third-party services requires authentication.
 Secrets are securely delivered through _HashiCorp Vault_ directly to the backend.